Master of Electrical and Computer Engineering (MECE) Degree

 Departmental Transfer Credit Guidelines

-Students pursuing the MECE degree should be aware of the following departmental transfer credit guidelines:
+Students pursuing the MECE degree should be aware of the following departmental transfer credit guideline:

 • No more than 1 course (3 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the degree.